Guylian: Awards

 In 1998, the then crown prince Philippe of Belgium awarded Guylian with Belgium's highest export award and today 60% of sales are from exports outside of Europe.

 In 2012, the International Taste and Quality Institute gave Guylian's Sea Shells and Sea Horse pralines a score of 90% with their taste experts judging based on their impression, appearance, smell, texture and taste.
 They were also awarded the Superior Taste Award and are one of few brands to receive three gold stars for their products.

 The Royal Belgian Committee for Distribution awarded Guylian two awards in 2015, a Corporate Social Responsibility award for their commitment to charity work and an award for innovation.
 Also in 2015, the Crunch Biscuit filled Sea Horse was released and won the Golden Archer Award for innovation and creativity.

-In 2017, Guylian's new chocolate covered fruits won a Superior Taste Award and the Blueberry's were awarded three gold stars while the Raisins and Cranberries received two stars.
+In 2017, Guylian's new chocolate covered fruits won a Superior Taste Award and the Blueberries were awarded three gold stars while the Raisins and Cranberries received two stars.

 Guylian won another Corporate Social Responsibility Award in 2019 for its charitable contributions to Project Seahorse, it was awarded by the Tax-Free World Association at their awards night in Cannes.

 In 2018, the 7th biennial Seahorses of the World Photo Competition was held and sponsored by Guylian.
 It promotes seahorse conservation and allows divers to win awards for their submission of underwater images of Seahorses which are then used by Project Seahorse for scientific research.